afmika/afHTMLTemplate-Render/README.md

 * Lightweight
 * Uses 100% javascript as template programming language
 * Easy to configure with your preferred view architecture
-* Can render any type of template text file and not just html (json, xml, ...)
+* Can render any type of template text file and not just html (json, xml, ...) by setting the correct header
 * Template alias system
 * Write less, do more